OHSU-OCTRI/omop-annotator/README.md

 unless you updated `SERVER_SERVLET_CONTEXTPATH`.

+### Running with VS Code

+There are several ways to run a Spring Boot application using Visual Studio Code.
+See [Running Spring Boot Applications with VS Code](https://octri.ohsu.edu/wiki/display/TKB/Running+Spring+Boot+Applications+With+VS+Code) for examples.

 ### Running with Eclipse

-See [Running Chimera Applications with Eclipse](https://octri.ohsu.edu/wiki/display/ORDS/Running+Chimera+Applications+with+Eclipse) for a complete guide.
+See [Running Spring Boot Applications with Eclipse](https://octri.ohsu.edu/wiki/display/ORDS/Running+Spring+Boot+Applications+with+Spring+Tool+Suite) for a complete guide.

 ## Templates